ATS Format

 Before and after example

-- Open ATS Checker and upload your PDF version first.
+- Open ATS Checker and upload your PDF version first then save the tested export under the name you will submit.

-- Review ATS safety score, critical issues, section detection, and contact completeness.
+- Review ATS safety score, critical issues, section detection, and contact completeness because one uncontrolled version jump is enough to reintroduce the same problem.

-- Repeat with the DOCX export from the same resume draft.
+- Repeat with the DOCX export from the same resume draft and use the exact file you plan to send, not the draft you last edited.

-- Compare both outputs and choose the cleaner extraction result.
+- Compare both outputs and choose the cleaner extraction result so you can compare what the ATS extracts with what the recruiter should actually read.

-- Use ATS Preview for deeper extraction details before final submission.
+- Use ATS Preview for deeper extraction details before final submission then save the tested export under the name you will submit.

 Input